 - Playing in Junior 'A' (USHL, BCHL, AJHL, etc.)

 The American Hockey League’s Western Conference is approaching the end of the first quarter, and the wild, wild west is producing some dynamic offensive hockey players.

 Welcome to the November 2013 edition of On the Rush, a monthly column featuring prospects at various competition levels who are either exceeding expectations or falling a little behind.

 Playing for a disappointing Ottawa 67's team that was one of the weaker teams in the OHL last season, Calgary Flames rookie Sean Monahan was overshadowed by forwards such as Nathan MacKinnon and Jonathan Drouin of the Memorial Cup-winning Halifax Mooseheads heading into the 2013 NHL Draft.

-Below is the middle section of the Hockey's Future Spring NHL Team Rankings, the staff's ranking of each NHL team's system based on the strength of the entire prospect pool.
+Below is the middle section of the Hockey's Future NHL Team Rankings.
+The teams are ranked in terms of the quality of their overall prospect pool as voted on by HF staff.
 For reference, just the top five prospects are listed.
 To be eligible, a prospect must meet HF's prospect criteria.
-The ranking is done twice a year, with this ranking meant to represent the state of the prospect pools in the early stages of the 2013-14 season.
+The rankings are done twice a year, with this ranking meant to represent the state of the prospect pools in the early stages of the 2013-14 season.